 The Yankees swept the Chicago Cubs in the 1932 World Series, giving them wins in 12 straight World Series games.
 It was during the third game — October 1 at Wrigley Field — that Ruth added to his legend.
 The game was tied 4-4 when Ruth stepped in against Cubs starter Charlie Root with one out in the fifth inning.
-Ruth had already homered in his first at-bat and the Cubs’ bench-jockeying was at a fever pitch.
+Ruth had already hit a three-run homer and flied to deep right, and the Cubs’ bench-jockeying was at a fever pitch.

 Everyone agrees that as Root threw two called strikes to Ruth, the Babe held up one and two fingers.
 What exactly happened before Root threw his 2-2 pitch will never be definitively known.
-The legend says Ruth pointed, perhaps with his bat, towards the center field bleachers, indicating that was where he was going to hit the next pitch.
+The legend says Ruth pointed towards the center field bleachers, indicating that was where he was going to hit the next pitch.
 Or he may have been saying “I’ve still got one strike left.”
 Or he was jawing with the hecklers in the Cubs’ dugout.

 Either way, Ruth swung and belted the ball to deep center field—one of the longest home runs seen at Wrigley—for his second home run of the afternoon.
 He laughed as he jogged around the bases, pointing and jeering at the Cubs dugout.

-Of the many game stories written that afternoon, only one mentioned Ruth “calling his shot”.
-Within two or three days, however, writers who had initially made no reference to Ruth’s theatrics — and even a few who had not been in attendance at the park — were offering their own recollections.
-And thus a legend was born.
-A 16mm home movie of the at-bat surfaced in 1999.
+Of the many game stories written that afternoon, only one (Westbrook Pegler) mentioned Ruth “calling his shot.”45 Within two or three days, however, writers who had initially made no reference to Ruth’s theatrics — and even a few who had not been in attendance at the park — were offering their own recollections.
+And thus a legend was born.46 A 16mm home movie of the at-bat surfaced in 1999.
 The grainy film does show Ruth pointing his arm, but it’s impossible to determine exactly what he is doing.

 Root maintained that Ruth “did not point at the fence before he swung.
-If he had made a gesture like that, well, anybody who knows me knows that Ruth would have ended up on his ass.”
-As for the Babe, when asked whether he had really pointed to the bleachers, he smiled and said, “It’s in the papers, isn’t it?”
+If he had made a gesture like that, well, anybody who knows me knows that Ruth would have ended up on his ass.”47 As for the Babe, when asked whether he had really pointed to the bleachers, he smiled and said, “It’s in the papers, isn’t it?”48

 The Yankees finished seven games behind the Senators and, in an effort to boost attendance for the last home game of the year, announced that Ruth would pitch against the Red Sox.
 The 39-year-old outfielder held the Red Sox without a run for five innings.
 With a 6-0 lead, he stumbled in the sixth, allowing a walk, five singles, and four runs.
-He gave up another run in the eighth, but hung on and won the complete game, 6-5.
-Although Ruth had prepared for the start by throwing batting practice for weeks, the complete game took its toll.
-He couldn’t so much as comb his hair with his left arm for about a week.
+The Yankees held on to win, 6-5.
+Although Ruth prepared for the start by throwing batting practice for weeks, the complete game took its toll.
+He couldn’t so much as comb his hair with his left arm for about a week.49

-In August, during the Yankees’ last trip at Fenway, a record crowd of 48,000 turned out, assuming it would be Ruth’s last appearance in Boston.
+In August, during the Yankees’ final trip to Fenway, a record crowd of 48,000 turned out on a Sunday afternoon, assuming it would be Ruth’s last appearance in Boston.
 The fans cheered everything Ruth did.
 When he grounded out in his final at-bat, he was given a long, standing ovation.
 “Do you know that some of them cried when I left the field?”
 Ruth said afterwards.
-“And if you wanna know the truth, I cried too.”
+“And if you wanna know the truth, I cried too.”50

-On the other hand, for what was rumored to be his final home game in a Yankees uniform, only 2,000 fans showed up.
+On the other hand, on September 24, for what was rumored to be his final home game in a Yankees uniform, only 2,000 fans showed up.
 Babe played only one inning, being replaced by a pinch-runner after drawing a walk.
 He ended the year with a .288 batting average.

 Ruth ended up playing in 28 games for the Braves, batting .181.
 The one bright spot came on May 25 in Pittsburgh.
 Ruth belted the final three home runs of his career, and drove in six runs.
 Career home run #714 disappeared over the right field roof—the longest home run ever hit at Forbes Field.

 Many of the hitting records Ruth once held have been broken, but what cements Babe’s status as the best to ever play the game is the combination of hitting for average, hitting with power, and his work on the mound.
 In addition to his batting exploits, Ruth also pitched in 163 games, with a record of 94-46 and a career ERA of 2.28 (12th-best in the modern era, since 1900).
 For 71 years, he was also the unlikely answer to a great trivia question: Who is the only major leaguer to pitch in at least 10 seasons and have a winning record in all of them?
 Ruth had winning records in 10 seasons: 1914-1921, 1930 and 1933.
-Andy Pettitte now holds the record at 12 seasons (1995-2006).
+Andy Pettitte now holds the record at 13 seasons (1995-2007).